Specimens produced in Iberian Peninsula- Arsenopyrite, Siderite, Quartz, and Fluorite

 Quartz with Siderite and Muscovite: Parallel growth of completely clear, colourless and very bright quartz crystals of great quality.
 They are partially coated by an aggregate of Siderite crystals and Muscovite aggregates.

-Fluorite with Ferberite, Quartz, Muscovite and Chlorite: Quartz crystals and a single Ferberite crystal almost fully coated by cubic fluorite crystals with the uniform blue colour.
+Fluorite with Ferberite, Quartz, Muscovite and Chlorite: Quartz crystals and a single Ferberite crystal are almost fully coated by cubic fluorite crystals with a uniform blue colour.

-Fluorite on quartz with Chlorite: Group of very flattened fluorite crystals and well defined cube shapes.
+Fluorite on quartz with Chlorite: Group of very flattened Fluorite crystals and well-defined cube shapes.
 The fluorite has grown partially following the forms of quartz crystal.
-The quartz crystal is partially coated by Chlorite near the base.
+The quartz crystal is partially coated with Chlorite near the base.